top of page

 Young Minds Crisis Messenger – Text YM to 85258

-The Mix Crisis Messenger – Text The Mix to 85258
+The Mix Crisis Messenger – Text THEMIX to 85258

-Shout crisis support - Text Shout to 85258
+Shout crisis support - Text SHOUT to 85258

 Livewell Southwest’s First Response Service is a 24/7 helpline providing advice, support and signposting for people experiencing mental health difficulties.